Kachur Family Recipes

 Tips and Tricks

-Apparently, Yukon Gold Potatoes are especially good for mashing, but your basic Russet Potato will do just fine too.
+Apparently, Yukon Gold (Yellow) Potatoes are especially good for mashing, but your basic Russet Potato will do just fine too.

 There are people on the internet who offer really good mashed potato recipes, but I don’t know that any of them are that much better than your basic “mix things together” recipe.